Anthology 3: Rarities

-Anthology 3: Rarities is a greatest hits compilation album of mainly covers (including Paul McCartney, ZZ Top and Led Zeppelin), by Australian singer John Farnham.
-The album was released in Australia on 10 November 1997, and is the third of a three disc Anthology set.
-The album featured a swing version of "You're the Voice" with the Melbourne Symphony Orchestra that had been taped live at the Grand Opening of Crown Casino, plus one duet each with Australian country vocalist and icon Smoky Dawson, and Taiwanese singer Chiu.
+Anthology 3: Rarities is a compilation album of mainly covers (including songs originally recorded by The Beatles, ZZ Top and Led Zeppelin), by Australian singer John Farnham.
+The album was released in Australia on 10 November 1997, and is the third of a three disc anthology set.
+The album features a live 'Swing Version' of "You're the Voice" performed with the Melbourne Symphony Orchestra at the grand opening of Crown Casino, as well as duets with Australian country vocalist Smoky Dawson and Taiwanese singer Chiu.